Molecular Quantum Control Algorithm Design by Reinforcement Learning: Method

 This state preparation framework is quite general, and there is a lot of flexibility in the selection of the molecular sideband pulse for each step.
 In previous work with CaH$^+$ \cite{chou2017preparation, lin2020quantum, chou2020frequency, liu2023quantum}, signature transitions with unique frequencies (under an external magnetic field) were identified, and the pulse sequence was designed to sweep the possible transitions sequentially.
 This simple `sweeping' strategy was experimentally demonstrated for up to 48 hyperfine states, however, it encounters difficulties in more complex molecular ions, where hundreds of states are thermally accessible and transition frequencies often overlap.
 More importantly, the sweeping protocol used in the pioneering experiments does not take advantage of the historical measurement data, thus the number of pulses and measurements (i.e., {\it steps}) needed for state preparation can be significantly optimized.

 Reinforcement learning (RL) is a promising approach for optimizing the state preparation task, by leveraging historical information to decide on the next action.
 The physical state preparation process straightforwardly maps onto a sequential decision-making task, formalized as a Markov decision process (MDP) in Fig.~\ref{fig:fig1}c.
 In the RL framework \cite{sutton2018reinforcement}, the agent explores how a pulse choice may drive the population dynamics and exploits the information from past attempts to guide current control decisions.
 The {\it state} at time $t$ is tracked as an $N_S$-dimensional population vector $S_t \in [0, 1]^{N_S}$ in the eigenstate space.
 The agent selects a pulse $A_t=a$ from the {\it action} library ($N_A$ choices) to apply each step.
-The quantum-state evolution resulting from the selected pulse is then calculated and inputted into the MDP as transition matrices, $\mathcal{A}^{(a)}$ (Fig.~S1 and Sec.~SB-SC).
+The quantum-state evolution resulting from the selected pulse is then calculated and inputted into the MDP as transition matrices, $\mathcal{A}^{(a)}$ (Fig.~S1 and Sec.~SB-SC \cite{supplemental}).
 To account for the motional mode measurement, a different $\mathcal{A}^{(a)}$ matrix is needed for each possible motional state measurement outcome.
-Taking both the coherent state evolution driven by laser pulses and the probabilistic wavefunction collapse during measurement together, the state-action dynamics are probabilistically determined as
+Taking both the coherent state evolution driven by laser pulses and the probabilistic wavefunction collapse during measurement together, the state-action dynamics are specified by the following two equations.
+The conditional probability of the measurement outcome, $k$, is

-with $k$ the measurement outcome ($k=0,1$) and $||\cdot||_1$ the vector 1-norm.
 Specifically, we do not distinguish $k \ge 1$ results, and perfect measurement is assumed for now; infidelity will be addressed later.
 The reward function $R$ is set to a negative number, e.g., $R=-1$ for each step, regardless of the action, to encourage fast task completion.
 Overall, we expect the RL agent to learn the state-action value function, $Q(s,a)$, or the effectiveness of the actions for state preparation given the current state,